Improved Evidence Extraction and Metrics for Document Inconsistency Detection with LLMs: Introduction

 \section{Introduction}

-Large language models (LLMs) are becoming useful in many domains \cite{Li2023a,Sakai2025,Tan2025a,Tan2025b} due to their impressive abilities that arise from large training datasets \cite{Li2023b} and large model sizes \cite{Naveed2023}.
-Despite their wide applications, research on LLM-based approaches to document inconsistency detection is very limited \cite{Li2024b}.
+Large language models (LLMs) are becoming useful in many domains due to their impressive abilities that arise from large training datasets \cite{Li2023b} and large model sizes \cite{Naveed2023}.
+Despite their wide applications, research on LLM-based approaches to document inconsistency detection, a field with applications in various domains \cite{Li2018,Deubser2023}, is limited \cite{Li2024b}.
 Unlike natural language understanding \cite{Harabagiu2006}, where detecting inconsistencies (or contradictions) is often defined as determining the relation between a hypothesis and a piece of premise, we study the detection of inconsistencies that occur within the confines of a single input document.

-\paragraph{Motivation.} Research from the field of psychology \cite{Graesser1993,Otero1992} indicates that humans struggle to identify and detect inconsistencies (or contradictions) in unfamiliar and informative texts, especially when contradictions are widely separated in long documents.
+Furthermore, research from the field of psychology \cite{Graesser1993,Otero1992} indicates that humans struggle to identify and detect inconsistencies (or contradictions) in unfamiliar and informative texts, especially when contradictions are widely separated in long documents.
 This motivates a need for an automated system to tackle this challenge.

 \paragraph{Problem setup.} The objective of document inconsistency detection is defined as follows: Given an input document $\boldsymbol{x}$, the goal is to correctly classify the presence of inconsistency $y\in\{\text{Yes},\text{No}\}$ and identify the set of inconsistent sentences $\mathcal{E}=\{s_1,\dots,s_k\}$ if there exists any inconsistency.
 Therefore, the LLM inference approach is required to output two things: (i) Classification $\hat{y}\in\{\text{Yes},\text{No}\}$ of whether there is any inconsistency. (ii) If $\hat{y}=\text{Yes}$, then the evidence set of sentences $\widehat{\mathcal{E}}=\{\hat{s}_1,\dots,\hat{s}_{k'}\}$ is also required.
 Note that $k'$ may not equal $k$.
-While improving the performance of both points (i) and (ii) is important, in this paper, we focus solely on (ii).
+While improving the performances of both (i) and (ii) are important, in this paper, we focus solely on (ii).

+\paragraph{Main contributions.} While the metrics for classification are well-studied, we argue that the same is not true for evidence extraction.
+Therefore, we ask the following research question: \textit{How can we evaluate the evidence-extraction ability of LLMs for document inconsistency detection?} We propose new comprehensive metrics for evaluating evidence extraction, and we also propose a novel approach that substantially improves performance over other prompting methods in these metrics.
+To evaluate our methods and metrics in a more diverse setting, we create a semi-synthetic dataset ContraDocPaired, constructed from ContraDoc \citet{Li2024b}, that has datapoints (documents) with evidence sets of size two -- addressing the limitation of previously known dataset \cite{Li2024b} that only contains documents with an evidence set of size one.